Patient advocacy: Patient advocacy organizations

-Patient advocacy organizations, PAO, or Patient advocacy groups are organizations that exist to represent the interests of people with a particular disease.
-Patient advocacy organizations may fund research, influence national health policy through lobbying.
-Examples include American Cancer Society, American Heart Association, and National Organization for Rare Disorders.
+Patient advocacy organizations, PAO, or patient advocacy groups are organizations that exist to represent the interests of people with a particular disease.
+Patient advocacy organizations may fund research and influence national health policy through lobbying.
+Examples in the US include the American Cancer Society, American Heart Association, and National Organization for Rare Disorders.

 Some patient advocacy groups receive donations from pharmaceutical companies.
-In 2015, 14 companies donated $116 million to patient advocacy groups.
+In the US in 2015, 14 companies donated $116 million to patient advocacy groups.
 A database identifying more than 1,200 patient groups showed that six pharmaceutical companies contributed $1 million or more in 2015 to individual groups representing patients who use their drugs, and 594 groups in the database received donations from pharmaceutical companies.
 Fifteen patient groups relied on pharmaceutical companies for at least 20 percent of their revenue in the same year, and some received more than half of their revenue from pharmaceutical companies.
 Recipients of donations from pharmaceutical companies include the American Diabetes Association, Susan G. Komen, and the Caring Ambassadors Program.

 Patient opinion leaders, also sometimes called patient advocates, are individuals who are well versed in a disease, either as patients themselves or as caretakers, and share their knowledge on the particular disease with others.
 Such POLs can have an influence on health care providers and may help persuade them to use evidence-based therapies or medications in the management of other patients.
 Identifying such people and persuading them is one goal of market access groups at pharmaceutical and medical device companies.

+One problem with patient advocacy organizations is the difficulty of fairly representing the views of all patients.
+Individual and organizational advocates are self-appointed, rather than being democratically elected.
+They frequently engage in partial representation, or the promotion of the needs or views held by a subset of affected people while claiming to represent the whole group.
+For example, an individual patient advocacy organization may, consciously or otherwise, prioritize the needs of people with the most disabling symptoms, or it may prioritize the needs of those with milder experiences.
+Patient advocacy organizations can attempt to remediate this situation by making smaller, more general claims or to identify the relevant subgroup (e.g., "long-term survivors" or "newly diagnosed people").

+Descriptive representation (the belief that only fellow patients can be appropriate representatives) can improve representation of patient interests.
+However, there are some difficulties with this.
+It is not feasible in some instances (e.g., if the disease is universally fatal in early childhood).
+It can be difficult to identify which characteristics should be elevated (e.g., disability or poverty?).
+Descriptive representation is particularly valued by groups that have experienced institutionalized discrimination.
+For example, users of psychiatric services may prefer an organization led by another user of psychiatric services instead of one led by a psychiatrist.